 How To make Vegan Collard Greens

-- Simply heat oil in a large wok over medium heat, add shallots and sauté until softened.
+- Simply heat oil over medium heat, add onion and sauté until softened.

 - Add garlic, cook one minute more.

 - Add collards, lemon juice and salt & pepper, cook another few minutes.

 - Add tomatoes and optional beans, coninute to cook, stirring occasionally, until collards are lightly wilted or until beans and tomatoes are heated through.